brsg/telluride_sensor/README.md

 # SensorSimulator

-SensorSimulator generates (using a normal / Gaussian distribution) and publishes a stream of simulated temperature sensor readings to a RabbitMQ queue `events`.
+SensorSimulator generates and publishes a stream of simulated temperature sensor reading events.
+Sensor readings are randomly generated, using a normal / Gaussian distribution, from `mean` and `variance` values that are supplied when a sensor is created.

+SensorSimulator also listens for an incoming stream of sensor health events.
+A sensor health event relates to a specific sensor and records the min, max and average sensor readings that have been seen as of particular point in time.
+The idea is that some process is listening for sensor reading events and is doing a streaming computation of the min, max and average reading for each sensor that is emitting readings.

+RabbitMQ is used to publish and consume sensor events.

 ## Sensors
 Any number of Sensor processes can be started, each of which is configured with: